arun-cherian/ADC_Bio_Signal_sensing/README.md

           5. Frame based sampling of the scope successfully demostrated the ability to run in real time with sifficient speed

 Challege :3 The final challenge of combining the two data from both microcontrollers
-          1. Are there some variation in the way the two ADCs responf to voltage variation, if so what is the relation?
+          3.1 Are there some variation in the way the two ADCs responf to voltage variation, if so what is the relation?
+          3.2 How to make sense of the EMG data?
+              1. lot of artifacts and noise- the laptop charger plug being removed makes a remarkable difference
+              2. Bandpass filtering is an option/ kalman filtering/ some kind of filter to reduce noise
+              3. Does FFT make any difference?
+If so what should be the sample for FFT?
+Will it defeat the real time nature of the project?
+              .
+A lot of unanswered questions, dont know where to start. gemini or chatgpt not of much help